cdr30/OcTransCon/README.md

-# OcTransCon
+# TransConv
-A tool for inferring ocean property transport convergences from knowledge of surface fluxes and depth-integrated inventories.
+A tool for estimating ocean transport convergences from knowledge of surface fluxes and depth-integrated inventory changes.